Division of Languages and Literature

 Delta State University requires that its students satisfy the Writing Proficiency Requirement before they graduate; to this end, the University offers the Writing Proficiency Exam (WPE), a timed essay examination administered each semester.
-To take this exam, students must enroll in ENG 300 (Exposition), a one-hour course that offers preparatory sessions for the exam; this course is pass/fail, and if a student passes the WPE, they will earn one hour of credit on their transcript.
-Passing or failing the WPE does not affect a student’s GPA.
+To take this exam, students must enroll in ENG 300 (Exposition), a one-hour course that offers preparatory sessions for the exam; this course is credit / no credit.

 The Exam is offered on a fixed day and time each semester, and no make-up exams are given.
 Students are given three hours to write an essay of approximately 600 words that addresses one of six given prompts; these prompts—which are on general interest topics—are revealed only when the test begins.
 In order to pass the exam, the essay should be well organized, free of errors, sophisticated in thought and style, and should address the chosen topic in a thoughtful, detailed, and focused way.
 Students may bring with them a dictionary, thesaurus, and writing handbook, but may NOT use their phone during the exam.

-The WPE may only be taken once, and if a student fails the Exam, he or she must find an alternate means to fulfill the Writing Proficiency Requirement.
+The WPE may only be taken once.
+If a student recieves a grade of NC (no credit) for the Exam, he or she must find an alternate means to fulfill the Writing Proficiency Requirement.
 These options are:

 - A passing score on the writing examination required for education licensure.